kYangLi/Twist2D/README.md

 ## Usage:

-Please read the examples to learn how to using this package.
+Please read the examples to learn how to use this package.